Danfelogar/kt-cheat-sheet/README.md

     - 🟢 True 🟢
     - False
 ## Use Room for data persistence(quiz 2)
+1. Which of the following statements is not true about the `@Query` annotation?
+   - The `@Query` annotation is used with a method in the DAO.
+   - The `@Query` annotation corresponds to a `SELECT` query.
+   - The `@Query` annotation can pass arguments into a SQL statement by preceding their name with a colon.
+   - 🟢 The `@Query` annotation can only be used with a suspend function. 🟢

+2. Which of the following statements are true about the DAO? *(Choose all that apply)*
+   - DAO functions use annotations like `@Insert` and `@Update` that correspond to an operation on the database.
+   - DAO functions can return a `Flow`.
+   - Instances of DAO classes are referenced in the `AppDatabase` class.
+   - 🟢 All of the above 🟢

+3. The Database class, inheriting from the `RoomDatabase` class, is responsible for:
+   - 🟢 Representing individual data tables 🟢.
+   - Defining functions that map to SQL statements, such as `SELECT` queries.
+   - Providing data to the UI.
+   - Instantiating the database and providing access to the DAO.

+4. The purpose of the DAO is to:
+   - Hold reference to the ViewModels and the database.
+   - 🟢 Define functions that map to SQL statements, such as `SELECT` and `INSERT` queries. 🟢
+   - Provide a factory method to create a database instance.
+   - Create a new database instance.

+5. Why do you need to use the `synchronized()` function when you create the database? *(Choose all that apply)*
+   - It lets you create multiple copies of the database.
+   - 🟢 It lets you safely access the code from multiple threads at once. 🟢
+   - 🟢 It is used to avoid race conditions. 🟢
+   - 🟢 It ensures only one thread can enter the block of code at once. 🟢

+6. You can use the `@Insert` and `@Delete` annotations without providing a SQL statement.
+   - 🟢 True 🟢
+   - False

+7. Fill in the blank:
+   *To handle conflicts when inserting into a database, you can pass a(n) **`OnConflictStrategy`** parameter, such as `IGNORE`, to the `@Insert` annotation.*

+8. Select all the statements that are true about the Database Inspector: *(Choose all that apply)*
+   - 🟢 It lets you inspect, query, and modify your app's databases while your app is running. 🟢
+   - It works with other SQLite libraries that you bundle with your app.
+   - 🟢 It is especially useful for database debugging. 🟢
+   - 🟢 It works with plain SQLite and with libraries built on top of SQLite, such as Room. 🟢

+9. Entities represent individual data tables in the Room database.
+   - 🟢 True 🟢
+   - False

+10. Which of the following statements is not true about the primary key?
+    - You can use the primary key to uniquely identify every record/entry in your database tables.
+    - After you assign the primary key, you cannot modify it.
+    - 🟢 Room generates an incrementing primary key value for each entity by default. 🟢
+    - The primary key represents the entity object as
 ## Store and access data using keys with DataStore(quiz 3)